altocodenl/tagaway/readme.md

 - pict:ID (set): list of all the tags belonging to a picture.

-- tag:USERID:TAG (set): pic ids.
+- tag:USERNAME:TAG (set): pic ids.

-- tags:USERID (set): list of all tags created by the user.
+- tags:USERNAME (set): list of all tags created by the user.
 Does not include tags shared with the user.

-- shm:USERID (set): USERA:TAG, USERB:TAG (shared with me)
+- shm:USERNAME (set): USERA:TAG, USERB:TAG (shared with me)

-- sho:USERID (set): USERA:TAG, USERB:TAG (shared with others)
+- sho:USERNAME (set): USERA:TAG, USERB:TAG (shared with others)

 - download:ID (string): stringified object of the shape `{username: ID, pics: [{owner: ID, id: ID, name: STRING}, {...}, ...]}`.
 Expires after 5 seconds.